 Cosine Response

-Directional, or cosine, response is defined as the measurement error at a specific angle of radiation incidence.
-Error for Apogee MQ-100X series quantum sensors is approximately ± 2 % and ± 5 % at solar zenith angles of 45° and 75°, respectively.
+Directional (cosine) response is defined as the measurement error at a specific angle of radiation incidence.
+Error for Apogee MQ-500 series quantum sensors is approximately ± 2 % and ± 5 % at solar zenith angles of 45° and 75°, respectively.